Last update: October 2019.

 Setting up pre-defined email messages is pretty simple.
 All you’ll need to do is to type and format an email message and then save it as a template for future use.

-Note: for simplicity, in this post, i will be using simple message and meeting template examples, however you can as well define more complex user fillable forms.
+Note: for simplicity, in this post, i will be using simple message and meeting template examples, however you might want to look into define more complex user fillable forms for Outlook .

 Follow these steps to create Outlook email templates: